 Your mileage reimbursement request must be part of an active volunteer assignment.
 When you report your volunteer hours, indicate your round-trip miles or mass transit costs to and from your volunteer assignment.
 Other expenses may be eligible for reimbursement.
 For example, if you join your client for an occasional coffee or snack, you can request reimbursement.
 Please ask if you are unsure.
 You will be requested to submit receipts.

 In an effort to create a more sustainable Community Center and Volunteer Program, volunteers will be responsible for paying for their own meal at an activity (i.e. at Lunch Bunch, Supper Club, etc.).
 Please save your receipt and send it in when you report your hours.
 VLR will reimburse you $10 towards your meal!

 When will I receive reimbursement?

-A: Reimbursement checks are requested each month, the second week of the month.
+Reimbursement checks are requested each month, the second week of the month.
 (Volunteer hours are requested by the 5th day of the month.)
 Checks are usually prepared and mailed the 3rd week of each month.
 Please note: VLR’s Business Office prepares checks in rotation with payroll and other expenses.
 This schedule is subject to change.
-Additionally, reimbursement requests for less than $10.00 will be held until either the total request is greater than $10.00 or until the following month.
+Additionally, reimbursement requests for less than $10.00 will be held until either the total request is greater than $10.00.
 This policy reduces administrative costs.

 Saint Paul office: For those parking, being dropped off, or needing an accessible ramp at our Saint Paul office, please use the back entrance (215 Starkey Ave).